Germans describe helplessness in face of flood devastation | Science-Environment

 It took just minutes for residents of a prosperous corner of one of the world's richest countries to be reduced to helplessness, fending for themselves as flood waters roared into the town of Schuld, wrecking homes and everything else they relied on.
 In parts of western Germany, more than 150 litres of rainwater per square metre fell over 24 hours, causing ordinarily placid rivers in idyllic wine-producing valleys to swell and burst their banks.

 Germany's 2002 floods, in which 21 died and which were billed by media as "once-in-a-century", have now easily been outdone.
-Over 100 are known to have died in Germany, and over 1,000 are still missing, partly because the mobile phone networks have collapsed in much of the region.
+More than 100 people are known to have died in Germany, and more than 1,000 are still missing, partly because the mobile phone networks have collapsed in much of the region.

 Regional broadcaster WDR faced criticism on Wednesday night for struggling to inform the world about the brewing disaster.
 The mockery stopped when they explained why: their own studio in the region had been flooded.
 The shock was easy to read in the faces of residents who could not believe how swiftly things had deteriorated.